The Devils (film): Home media

 The Devils has had a complicated release history in home media formats, with various cuts being made available in different formats.
-The film made its America home media debut circa 1979-1980, when ON TV made the 1973 'R' rated version available as part of its late night programming.
-Warner Home Video released a clamshell VHS of the film in the United States in 1983, labelled as featuring a 105-minute cut of the film; however, this is a misprint, as this edition actually runs 103 minutes, due to time compression.
+The film made its America home media debut circa 1979–1980, when ON TV made the 1973 'R' rated version available as part of its late night programming.
+Warner Home Video released the film on VHS in the United States in 1983, labelled as featuring a 105-minute cut of the film; however, this is a misprint, as this edition actually runs 103 minutes, due to time compression.
 Warner reissued a VHS edition in 1995, with a corrected label of a 103-minute running time.
-On May 30, 1995, the UK theatrical version made its debut on British television as part of BBC2's Forbidden Weekend, a series of films with troubled censorship histories; the screening was introduced by Cox and then-BBFC director James Ferman.
+On 30 May 1995, the UK theatrical version made its debut on British television as part of BBC2's Forbidden Weekend, a series of films with troubled censorship histories; the screening was introduced by Cox and then-BBFC director James Ferman.
 This version was shown in a partially letterboxed aspect ratio of 1.80:1, with the credits being shown in the correct 2.35:1 ratio.
 Prior to this broadcast, the UK theatrical version had been shown on Sat.1 in Germany, with a 1.73:1 aspect ratio.
 A VHS was issued in the United Kingdom by Warner in 2002 as part of their "Masters of the Movies" series, reportedly running 104 minutes.
 However, according to film historian Richard Crouse, the VHS version available in the United Kingdom is identical to the American VHS editions, despite the labelled runtimes.
 Lucas notes that most VHS releases of the film featured either "sloppy" pan and scan work or poor letterboxing.

 A bootlegged NTSC-format DVD was released by Angel Digital in 2005, with the excised footage reinstated, along with the Hell on Earth documentary included as a bonus feature.
 In 2008, it was suspected that Warner Home Video may have been planning a U.S. DVD release for the film, as cover artwork was leaked on the internet.
-However, Warner responded to the claim by deeming the leaked news an "error."
+However, Warner responded to the claim by deeming the leaked news an "error".
 In June 2010, Warner released The Devils in a 108-minute version for purchase and rental through the iTunes Store, but the title was removed without explanation three days later.

-On 19 March 2012, the British Film Institute released a 2-disc DVD featuring the 111-minute UK theatrical version (sped up to 107 minutes to accommodate the technicalities of PAL colour).
+On 19 March 2012, the British Film Institute released a two-disc DVD featuring the 111-minute UK theatrical version (sped up to 107 minutes to accommodate the technicalities of PAL colour).
 The BFI release also includes the Kermode documentary Hell on Earth, as well as a vintage documentary shot during the production entitled Directing Devils, among other features.

 In March 2017, streaming service Shudder began carrying the 109-minute U.S. release version of The Devils.
 In September 2018, FilmStruck began streaming the same U.S. cut and it was subsequently added to the Criterion Channel in October 2019, almost a year after FilmStruck shut down.
-The film has since been removed from Criterion's offerings.
+The film was removed from Criterion's offerings shortly afterwards, but re-uploaded in January 2024.